 Cattle Identification

-Below is information regarding identification requirements for cattle under the USDA Animal Disease Traceability (ADT) program.
 The ADT program defines official animal identification and sets the recording requirements for the interstate movement of animals.
 Animals which would otherwise require identification may go directly to an approved tagging site without having any identification present.
 They may also go directly to an approved slaughter facility, to be slaughtered within 3 days, with a USDA-approved backtag in lieu of other identification.

 The following groups of cattle are required to display individual, official identification when being recorded on any federal form or moving interstate:

-• All dairy cattle, of any age
+• All dairy and dairy/beef cross cattle, of any age

 • All cattle moving interstate for shows or rodeos